 Irritable Bowel Syndrome Treatments

-- Behavioral therapies: Cognitive behavioral therapy (CBT) has consistently been shown to be effective in reducing symptoms for at least 80 percent of IBS patients.
-CBT helps patients learn skills to manage and reduce their abdominal pain or altered bowel habits.
-Additional techniques may include yoga, meditation and hypnosis.
+- Behavioral therapies: Cognitive behavioral therapy (CBT) and hypnotherapy have consistently been shown to be effective in reducing symptoms for at least 70 percent of IBS patients.
+These treatments are provided by specialized behavioral psychologists.

 - Natural supplements: Probiotics (healthy bacteria) and herbs such as peppermint oil capsules may prove helpful in controlling symptoms.